dart-atom/dart/_posts/2014-01-03-getting-started.md

 To open a project, use the `'add project folder'` command, or select the `File > Add Project Folder…` menu item.
-When a project is added to Atom, the `dartlang` plugin will scan recursively through the project, 2 directory levels deep, looking for Dart projects.
-These are projects with `pubspec.yaml` or `.packages` files.
+When a project is added to Atom, the `dartlang` plugin will recursively scan through the project, two directory levels deep, looking for Dart projects.
+These are directories with `pubspec.yaml` or `.packages` files.

 When there are any Dart projects open in Atom, the `dartlang` plugin will